MarioSubspace/drunk-smartwatch/readme.txt

     git update
 02] After making changes you can check the status of whats changed with:
     git status
-03] Stage files for a commit by running:
+03] Stage modified and new files for a commit by running:
     git add <filename>
     03a] Unstage files using:
          git reset <filename>